Yours Truly, Johnny Dollar: The end

 The final episodes of Yours Truly, Johnny Dollar and Suspense, airing on CBS, are often cited as the end of the golden age of radio.
 The last episode of Johnny Dollar, "The Tip-Off Matter", ended at 6:35 p.m.
 Eastern Time on September 30, 1962, followed immediately by the final broadcast of Suspense.

 Although network radio drama returned to the airwaves – in ABC's Theater Five (1964–65), and CBS Radio Mystery Theater (1974–82) – these were anthology series and did not have continuing character, albeit the latter did spark a bit of a revival of drama on U.S. commercial radio networks in the 1970s.

-The "Golden Age" of radio drama, as pioneered in the 1920s, died with Johnny Dollar in 1962.
+The "Golden Age" of American radio drama is generally seen to have died with the end of Johnny Dollar and Suspense, which both aired final episodes in 1962.

 Television

 Three unsuccessful attempts were made to transfer the success of Yours Truly, Johnny Dollar to television.
 Charles Russell starred in a 1949 pilot directed by Ralph Levy, Bob Bailey starred in a 1958 pilot entitled The Adventures of Johnny Dollar (which failed because Bailey's 5-foot 9-inch, 150-pound physique didn't match the tough-guy characterization), and William Bryant starred in a 1962 pilot entitled Johnny Dollar.
 The latter was written, produced, and directed by Blake Edwards.